Buying A Houston Home? Do You Know What NOT To Buy?

 Our analysis revealed that every resale issue reduced the average 10-year appreciation rate by 55% or more.
 It even reached a negative rating in one case.

 There were winners who earned 5x their money.
-But, there are also losers who lost significant sums over this time period.
+However, there are losers who lost significant sums over this time period.

 Resale Issues Cause Huge Price Cuts